jagatsingh/sikhism/README.md

 On occasion of Gurupurab we made presentations to be shared with sangat.
 So they have been saved in presentations folder.

+## Contact

+For any suggestions / comments please email me at jagatsingh at gmail